randylien/oren.github.com/posts/js-source-analysis.md

 After this refactor the complexity of the router function was reduced from 11 to 6, and each of the small function have a complexity of 2 (hover on the blue circle will show that).

-In addition to complexity report, this tool also use JSHint which helps in ensuring you use the good proctices of the Javascript language.
+In addition to complexity report, this tool also use JSHint which helps in ensuring you use good proctices of the Javascript language.